THE SNOW QUEEN

 Gerda was unaware of it, but the old lady know how to work magic.
 Not wicked magic like the sorcerer with the mirror, but simple small enchantments.
 As she combed Gerda's hair, the wise woman, who had been very lonely since her husband died and her children left her, thought how nice it would be to have some company for a while.
 The longer she combed, and the more Gerda ate, the less the little girl thought about her journey and her lost friend.

 The next few days passed peacefully for Gerda.
 She played in the old lady's beautiful flower garden; she was amazed at how many different types and colours of flowers there were.
 Each and every morning, the sun shone on the shrubs and flower beds, and the blooms opened, welcoming the light and warmth of the star of stars.
-Gerda helped the old lady water and prune the garden, and, in return, the sorceress taught her the names of all the plants she didn't know, and how to recognize each flower's distinctive perfume and healing properties.
+Gerda helped the old lady water and prune the garden, even fixing the thatched room for the rain not to get in, and, in return, the sorceress taught her the names of all the plants she didn't know, and how to recognize each flower's distinctive perfume and healing properties.

 For all the variety and colour in the garden, at the back of her mind Gerda knew there was something missing.
 The garden felt incomplete.
 It was the old lady's straw hat that solved the mystery for her.
 One day, it was left lying on the table, and Gerda was looking at the lovely flower drawings round the rim.
 The most beautiful of them all was a scarlet rose — a painted rose that the old lady's spell had missed.